From Vessel Trajectories to Safety-Critical Encounter Scenarios: A Generative AI Framework for Autonomous Ship Digital Testing: Experimental Results

 \subsubsection{Traffic Flow and Encounter Context}

-To demonstrate the applicability of the proposed framework, two representative traffic flows within the study area are selected as experimental contexts.
-As shown in \Cref{fig:contextsub1}, the study area is located near the precautionary area with the highest density of multi-vessel encounters according to the chart.
-Among the intersecting traffic flows in this region, the two dominant routes indicated by the thick arrows are selected for analysis, namely the southbound outbound traffic flow and the eastbound traffic that turns northward to enter the port.

-A representative real encounter occurring within these flows is illustrated in \Cref{fig:contextsub2}, where the vessel trajectories demonstrate a typical interaction pattern observed in the historical AIS data, and the southbound vessel has already initiated an avoidance maneuver.
+To demonstrate the applicability of the proposed framework, two representative traffic flows within the study area are selected as the experimental contexts. \Cref{fig:Study_area_example}(a), the study area is located near a precautionary area identified on the navigational chart as having a high density of vessel encounters.
+Among the intersecting traffic flows in this region, the two dominant routes indicated by the thick arrows are selected for analysis: the southbound outbound traffic flow and the eastbound traffic flow that turns northward to enter the port.A representative historical encounter occurring between these traffic flows is illustrated in \Cref{fig:Study_area_example}(b), where the vessel trajectories exhibit a typical interaction pattern observed in the AIS data and the southbound vessel has already initiated an avoidance maneuver.